itsee-birmingham/standalone_collation_editor/docs/services_file/optional-variables.md

 The method will be provided with the data to collate in the JSON format required by collateX and an optional dictionary of collateX settings requested by the user such as what algorithm to use and whether or not to use the Levenshtein distance matching.

-The reference python function should return the JSON output from collateX or equivalent.
+The referenced python function should return the JSON output from collateX or equivalent.

 ## ```collatexHost```